10 School for Scandal

 “How do you think your goin to get up for work in the mornin?” his mother’s angry voice asked as he climbed the stairs.

-He didn’t care, any doubts he had about Caragh were gone.
+He didn’t care, any doubts about Caragh were gone.
 He would stay out half the night at the weekend and the car would afford more freedom than ever before.

 The first year at school was difficult and the continual rows between the staff and the principal left a tense atmosphere hanging over the school.
 Nonetheless, Shaun was determined to achieve something with his class.
 His day was never long enough to cover all the work he had prepared at home.
 The weeks ran into months and before he realised it the evenings were getting longer and the weather was improving.